Living with Chronic Pain

 Mobility and the Use of Mobility Devices

-Many chronic pain conditions limit mobility which, in turn, affects the sufferer's quality of life.
-Restricted mobility is often challenging for the person affected and his/her caregiver.
+Various chronic pain conditions can limit mobility, which, in turn, can affect quality of life.
+Restricted mobility can be challenging for both the person affected and their caregiver.

-Those suffering from leg and/or ankle weakness often benefit from ankle or leg braces.
-An ankle-foot orthosis (AFO) is a brace that supports the ankle and prevents “foot drop" which is caused by weakness of the muscles used to lift the foot during walking.
+Individuals with leg or ankle weakness often benefit from leg or ankle braces.
+An ankle-foot orthosis (AFO) is a brace that supports the ankle and prevents “foot drop,” which is caused by weakness of the muscles used to lift the foot during walking.
 AFOs are usually made of plastic and are worn on the lower leg and foot.
-They keep the ankle in a neutral position and are often custom made to fit an individual's size and needs.
+They keep the ankle in a neutral position and are often custom made to fit specific sizes and needs.
 Various types of leg braces are available depending on the amount of support required.
-Many leg braces are locked in place which immobilizes the knee if the patient also suffers from knee problems.
+Some leg braces are designed to immobilize the knee if issues with the knee are also present.
 Other types of leg braces lock and unlock while walking.
 These types of braces mimic the natural gait of walking.

 When a walker is no longer a viable option, wheelchairs and scooters are dependable mobility devices.
-Wheelchairs and scooters come in various types, styles, and sizes.
-Manual wheelchairs are affordable and often fold for easy vehicle transport.
-Many individuals use a manual wheelchair independently (pushing the wheels with their arms in order to move around) while others need a caregiver to push and guide it.
+Wheelchairs and scooters come in various types, styles and sizes.
+Manual wheelchairs are affordable and are often designed to fold up for easy transport.
+Many individuals use a manual wheelchair independently (pushing the wheels with their arms) while others need a caregiver to push and guide it.
 Manual wheelchairs have large wheels that are accessible by the hands.
 If an individual is too unstable to walk but has upper-body strength, a manual wheelchair is an excellent choice.
 If weakness in the upper body is also an issue, a motorized wheelchair is a solid option; however, the individual must be able to get in and out of it safely and operate the controls (usually joysticks) with the hands.
-If the individual desires more independence outdoors, electric scooters are a good choice.
+If more independence outdoors is desired, electric scooters are a good choice.
 Scooters are better on uneven terrain than motorized wheelchairs; however, they are more difficult to maneuver around corners.
-Therefore, they are often not the best option for inside the home.
+Therefore, they are often not the best option for indoor use.

-Insurance frequently covers mobility devices when recommended and prescribed by a physician.
-It is important to talk to a physician in depth about specific mobility needs in order to determine which mobility device is the best choice for each individual.
+Most insurance plans cover mobility devices when recommended and prescribed by a physician.
+It is important to consult a health care professional about any mobility needs in order to determine the best mobility device for each specific situation.